aidanwhiteley/books-react/README.md

 ### Prerequisites

 1. You should have a recent version of <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm">npm</a> installed.
 2. Ideally, you should have an instance of the <a href="https://github.com/aidanwhiteley/books">Books microservice</a> running locally on your computer on port 8080.
-However, if Java isn't your thing, an alternative that allows access to all the read-only functionality of the this front end app is detailed further below.
+However, if Java isn't your thing, an alternative that allows access to all the read-only functionality of this front end app is detailed further below.

 ### Installation